For U.S. and International Masters Students Studying at Georgia Tech-Lorraine (excluding Dual-degree Program)

 2. Begin Visa application process

-Setup a Skype meeting with Alina Opreanu to go over the visa application process
+Attend a Visa Information Session with Alina Opreanu before beginning the visa application process.

 3. Housing - Inform us of your choice

 Most graduate students stay in ALOES graduate student housing.
-If you will be coming to Metz with a family, to will need go rent an apartment.
+If you will be coming to Metz with a family, you will need to rent an apartment.

 Students staying two consecutive semesters or more, will receive a government subsidy.